 Pantone colors are standardized colors properly referenced and replicated exactly.

 The Pantone Matching System standardizes 1,114 colors by assigning each color a number and name.
-By using this system, vendors and employees in different locations can refer to the same color by knowing only the number that identifies it.
+Vendors and employees in different locations will refer to the same color by knowing only the number that identifies it.

 “Pantone is the industry standard,” Michele Outland, creative director of Gather Journal, says.
 “It’s something that I automatically go to when I need to choose a color.
 It prints really accurately.”Michele Outland

-Gather, which has earned six Society of Publication Designers gold medals as well as a James Beard award (source).
+Gather, which has earned six Society of Publication Designers gold medals and a James Beard award (source).

 Proper and Acceptable Logo Representation

 Your logo is typically the most enduring and recognizable aspect of your brand.
-To apply standards of your logo, keeps consistency of color and messaging.
+To apply standards of your logo keeps the consistency of color and messaging.